epfml/disco/mobile-browser-based-version/README.md

 All these are served by the javascript file associated to the task.

 ### Training Loop
-A global function `training` is called by all components that are training a model.
+A shared function `training` is called by all components that are training a model.
 This function is located in the file ./helpers/training.js.
-The idea is that the training part for all tasks follows the same ML backend, while the processing of the data is done locally (at the component level) by each task.
+The idea is that the training part for all tasks relies on the same ML backend, while the pre-processing of the training data is done in a custom version (at the component level) by each task.
-The training process works as follow:
+The training process works as follows:
-1. When a user has stated that he wishes to join the training of a task, a model is created (for now with a standards initialization) and stored into the browser's local storage. (call to `create_model`, a function embedded into the task's training component)
+1. When a user has stated that he wishes to join the training of a task, a TF.js model is initialized (for now with a standard initialization) and stored into the browser's local storage. (call to `create_model`, a function embedded into the task's training component)
-2. Once the user uploads a dataset, a pre-processing function is called.
+2. Once the user connects their dataset, a pre-processing function is called.
 The pre-processing function is specifically tailored for each task and so is embedded in the task's training component under the name `data_preprocessing`.
+This can be either one-off preprocessing of the entire dataset, or a batch-wise pre-processing function which will then be repeatedly called during training, for each new minibatch of training data.
-3. Once the data has been pre-processed, the `training` function is called.
-This function loads the model from the browser's local storage and updates the model by training it on the given dataset.
-As mentioned earlier, this function is shared by all training components.
+3. The `training` function function loads the model from the browser's local storage and updates the model by training it on the given dataset (and communicating with peers or a federated learning server).
+As mentioned earlier, the training function is shared by all training components.

 ## Communication between peers
-Explanations on communication between peers coming out soon.
+Explanations on communication between peers will be added soon.

+The decentralized training version relies on p2p communication via [peer2js](https://peerjs.com/).
+The federated trainind does not need `peer2js` but direclty communicates with the server.

 ## Some further integrations notes
-### Mobile Intergration
+### Using on mobile devices
-Depending on the user's screen size, the sidebar associated to task's components can disapear and be open using a button located on the left corner of the user's screen.
+Depending on the user's screen width, the left hand sidebar associated to task's components can disapear and be opened using the button located on the top left corner of the user's screen.
 For now a template that shows how to create tasks can be found.

 ### Main packages used